 So what are the best RVs for wheelchair accessibility?

-So when we started to get questions about wheelchair-accessible RVs, even though we haven’t used one ourselves, we decided to create a list of all the best options we could find.
+Joe and I have toured a lot of RVs throughout the years and we’ve attended just about every RV show and factory tour we have come across in our RV travels.
+So when we started to get questions about wheelchair accessible RVs, we decided to create a list of all the best options we could find.

 These are the best resources we’ve found for those interested in ADA-compatible RV travel.

 First things first.
 What kinds of modifications should you be looking for in a wheelchair accessible RV?